 - Maintains a robust collective security coordination mechanism (first and foremost for oil) that evolves over time in response to evolution of the global energy market.

-Attracts new partners for co-operation
+Identifies new partners (public and private) for co-operation

 - Has multiple mechanisms that facilitate substantive interaction with partner countries.